-Norfolk and Waveney’s three acute hospitals – James Paget University Hospital, the Norfolk University Hospital and the Queen Elizabeth Hospital, King’s Lynn – are working more closely together to improve care for patients.
+Norfolk and Waveney’s three acute hospitals – James Paget University Hospital, the Norfolk and Norwich University Hospital and the Queen Elizabeth Hospital, King’s Lynn – are working more closely together to improve care for patients.

 Together we provide a wide range of services to a population of more than one million people.
 We’re committed to making improvements and working together to benefit patient care.